roguehistory/Hist_Digh3814/content/en/docs/2-learning-outcomes.md

 ---
 ### Questions

 I developed this course with a couple of questions in mind, things I wanted to know the answers to.
 Digital archaeology - what the hell is it, anyway?
 What is it for?
 Is it just a 'follower', repurposing other tools & techniques, a supporting skill for 'real' archaeology?
-Let's set ourselves some grand challenges.
+Let's set ourselves a grand challenges: what can digital archaeology be?

 _This course is a formalized exploration of these questions; I do not know the answers!
 I'm excited to figure these out with you._